rwdevlead/terraform-codespaces/README.md

 |   5   | **Working with State, Data Sources, and the CLI** | [AWS](./labs/lab_05_working_with_state_data_sources_and_cli/aws.md) | [Azure](./labs/lab_05_working_with_state_data_sources_and_cli/azure.md) | [GitHub](./labs/lab_05_working_with_state_data_sources_and_cli/github.md) |

-## ✨ Making Code More Dyanmic and Reusable ✨
+## ✨ Making Code More Dynamic and Reusable ✨

 | **#** | **Lab**                                              |                                    **AWS**                                     |                                      **Azure**                                       |                                       **GitHub**                                        |
 | :---: | ---------------------------------------------------- | :----------------------------------------------------------------------------: | :----------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------: |